Proper construction methods can prevent soil runoff and other water quality problems

 Bioretention with Underdrain

 Facilities are landscaped shallow depressions that capture and filter stormwater runoff.
-As stormwater passes down through the planting soil, pollutants are filtered, adsorbed and biodegraded by the soil and plants.
+As stormwater passes down through the planting soil, pollutants are filtered, absorbed and biodegraded by the soil and plants.
 Because they are not contained within an impermeable structure, they may allow for infiltration.
 For sites not passing the infiltration feasibility an impermeable liner may be needed to prevent incidental infiltration.

 Provide bioretention treatment control measures that are completely contained within an impermeable structure with an underdrain (they do not infiltrate).
 They are similar to bioretention facilities with underdrains except they are situated at or above ground and are bound by impermeable walls.
 Planter boxes may be placed adjacent to buildings, structures or sidewalks.